castai/docs/docs/getting-started/external-cluster/gke/gke.md

 - `/roles/cast.gkeAccess` (created by script) - access to get / update your GKE cluster and manage compute instances.
 - `roles/container.developer` - access to resources within the Kubernetes cluster.

 That’s it!
 Your cluster is onboarded.
-You can now enable [policies](../../../product-overview/console/policies.md) to keep your cluster configuration optimal.
+Now you can enable CAST AI [Autoscaler](../../../product-overview/console/autoscaler.md) to keep your cluster configuration optimal.

 [Connect your cluster here](https://console.cast.ai/external-clusters/new#gke)